Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To control various I:O's, you can reproduce the schematic.
 The resistor value is 100 ohms.

-The push button will allow you to reset the PICO without unplugging the cable.
+The push button will allow you to reset the PICO without unplugging the usb cable.

 There is a complete schematic with the pinout of the PICO